nlamonaco86/CastlesAndCoding/README.md

 ## Future Development
 - Battle multiple heroes against a single, more powerful monster i.e. a Dragon.
-- More extensive combat system, incorporating spells and more.

 - Create a front-end UI styled after classic text-based role-playing computer games.
 - Turn-based structure to the game for a more laid-back user experience.

-- Robust documentation for all aspects of the game.
+- Robust documentation for all aspects of how to play the game.

 ![screenshot](./screenshot.png)
 ![screenshot2](./screenshot4.png)